znoxx/tbng2/README.md

 #### conf/tbng-privoxy

 Generally, this configuration should not be edited.
 Privoxy is used to route http(s) requests to TOR.
-Also it forwards .onion and .i2p domains to tor and i2p respectively.
+Also, it forwards .onion and .i2p domains to tor and i2p respectively.

 One can refer to official privoxy [documentation](https://www.privoxy.org/) and add more settings, like filtering.
 Mind configuration file locations and volumes created.